 - Low output.
 Kansas summers can be hot and dry, causing water to evaporate rapidly from both leaves and soil.
 During some parts of the summer, soaker hoses may not be able to deliver enough water fast enough to satisfy the needs of thirsty plants.
 Furthermore, a soaker hose will encourage a plant to grow roots near the surface of the soil.
 Once the top layer of soil dries up, the plant will wilt quickly because it does not have a deep root system to probe for more moisture.

 In the end, you are the only one who can determine whether or not the benefits of soaker hoses will outweigh the shortcomings.
-If you are in a drought, on a tight budget, or have planted your fruits and vegetables in patches rather than rows, you may need to look for a better way to water your garden.
+If you are in a drought, on a tight budget, or have planted your fruits and vegetables squares or another intensive design rather than rows, you may need to look for a better way to water your garden.
 On the other hand, if you only plant in rows and are willing to make repairs as necessary, you may find that soaker hoses are the best tool to help steward your water resources when conditions are favorable.
 Perhaps you will find that a combination of watering methods is the solution to your gardening challenges.

 Weigh the pros and cons carefully, and do what makes the most sense for your unique circumstances.